rokath/trice/docs/TriceV1.0Specification.md

             year);
     ```

-- But several trices ca be in one line.
+- But several trices can be in one line.
   - Ok:

     ```c